 Sets SameSite cookie attribute value.
 Supported options: Lax, Strict, None.

 Public URL for the web app.
-Used for notification and report link.
+Used for notifications, report links, and OpenID Connect.
 If not provided, Traccar will attempt to get a URL from the server IP address, but it might be a local address.

 Output logging to the standard terminal output instead of a log file.